-Comprised of the Opera Academy and Chamber Music Academy, the Suntory Hall Academy is geared towards young musicians who are on their way to becoming professionals.
-In addition to receiving coaching by the world’s leading artists, fellows (academy members) attend regular workshops to deepen their musical knowledge and perform in actual concerts.
+Suntory Hall Academy, comprised of the Opera Academy and Chamber Music Academy, is geared towards young musicians who are on their way to becoming professionals.
+In addition to receiving coaching from the world’s leading artists, fellows (academy members) attend regular workshops to deepen their musical knowledge, and perform in actual concerts.

 − Inaugurated in 1993.